framely/community/docs/guide/signingup.md

 ### Sign up for an account

 To create your starter OpenCUI account, please visit the [Sign up page](https://docs.google.com/forms/d/e/1FAIpQLSeYGRXfYnB_uDKTS4hUfcD3w1f9LDI9swcC5Qhy71PTS_JANA/viewform):
-> If you already had access to OpenCUI, you can skip this step and [log into your account](#log-into-your-account) directly.
+> If you already had access to OpenCUI, you can skip this step and [log in to your account](#log-in-to-your-account) directly.

 ::: thumbnail
 ![sign up page image](/images/guide/signup/sign-up.png)